JosteinSandKjellsen/hero-app/README.md

   - Answer questions to determine your superhero traits
   - Upload a photo for AI transformation
   - Get your personalized superhero identity
+  - Session selection modal (when multiple sessions are active)

 - **`/[locale]/personalities`**: Personality Types
   - View all available personality types